 Psychological safety provides for the social-emotional well-being of students and works to create positive school climates through measures such as bullying prevention, mental health awareness, threat assessment, restorative practices, and early identification and intervention for at-risk students.
 We work closely with Frontier Health to provide our student’s accessibility to an on-site mental health specialist.

 While school officials and law enforcement are constantly working to protect our schools, it is a community effort to make sure we keep our students safe.
 The public can help by sending an anonymous tip to the Johnson City Police Department via text message by texting the code "423JCPD" along with your tip to phone number 847411 (TIP411).

 The Tennessee Department of Homeland Security has also developed an anonymous tip app called SafeTN.
 SafeTN is a secure, open-door communications platform where you can send in tips and access resources to help keep your school and community safe.
 For more information or to download the app, please click here.

-The Johnson City School Resource Officer Unit is comprised of 14 sworn Johnson City Police Officers who are assigned full time to the Johnson City Schools.
-The School Resource Officer Unit is supervised by Officer in Charge Lorrie Goff, who is in charge of the SRO's (grades 7 thru 12), and Officer in Charge Kenny Willis, who is in charge of all elementary school SRO's (grades K-6).
+The Johnson City School Resource Officer Unit is comprised Johnson City Police Officers who are assigned full time to the Johnson City Schools.
+The School Resource Officer Unit is supervised by Sgt.
+Lorrie Goff, who oversees all SROs.

-Johnson City Schools use an application called School Messenger in order to send out emergency or weather related notifications.
-It is important that schools have the most up-to-date phone numbers and contact methods in order to insure that parents receive important information.
+Johnson City Schools use an application called School Messenger in order to send out emergency or weather-related notifications.
+It is important that schools have the most up-to-date phone numbers and contact methods in order to ensure that parents receive important information.
 That information can be updated through the school.
 Please contact your school for further instructions.